beauvilerobed/The_Most_Difficult_Guessing_Game/README.md

-#Rules
+# Rules

-You will get to choose the number of attempts; which will corresponds to the number of attempts you have for **EACH** letter of a given word.
+You will get to choose the number of attempts which will corresponds to the number of attempts you have for **EACH** letter of a given word.

 **RULE1**: